The curriculum for our program is:

 Candidates for the Graduate Program should have in mind, even at the time they apply, several ideas about the sorts of topics or approaches they might wish to pursue.

 With the help and under the direction of an advisor from within the program, the student secures an internship for the summer following the regular academic year.
 Tailored to the background and interests of the student, and intended to broadly complement his or her classroom experience and career goals, the internship can take a variety of forms but must always include substantial writing.
 The student might find a place with a newspaper or popular magazine, a television or radio station, a science publication or website, a science institution, or a museum.
 Another alternative is to secure a regular science writing position, the first ten weeks of which would satisfy the internship requirement.
 The internship is monitored by the faculty advisor during the summer, earns academic credit, and is graded pass-fail.
-Past students have interned at the Boston Globe, Discover Magazine, Popular Science Magazine, IEEE Spectrum, Technology Review Magazine, PBS Nova, New Scientist Magazine, Brookhaven National Laboratory, Harvard Science, the National Institutes of Health, the Smithsonian, Living on Earth Radio, Canadian Geographic, The Toronto Star, Science News, and more.
+Past students have interned at the Boston Globe, Discover Magazine, Popular Science Magazine, IEEE Spectrum, Technology Review Magazine, PBS Nova, New Scientist Magazine, Brookhaven National Laboratory, Harvard Science, the National Institutes of Health, the Smithsonian, Living on Earth Radio, Canadian Geographic, The Toronto Star, Science News, Inside Climate News, and more.